 The song, the seventh in his collection, comes at a time of growing dissatisfaction, both online and off, with the latest attempt to push back long-promised elections, which had been slated for Feb.
 24. Pro-democracy protests have resumed in the capital and elsewhere to pressure the government not to break its promise again.

 “In Memory” is sung by Sub-Lt.
-Pongsathorn Pojit, who’s performed all songs credited to Prayuth except 2018’s “Diamond Heart.”
+Pongsathorn Pojit, who’s performed all songs credited to Prayuth except for “Fight for the Nation.”
 It continues the theme of military rule as the best antidote to social unrest first put forth in 2014’s “Returning Happiness to the People” and subsequent releases:

 “In memory of the days we were in pain.
 When our harmony was destroyed.
 We were angry; our hearts were divided.
 Until we became one again, it wasn’t easy, wasn’t easy at all.